 “She looks a lot different,” I said casually, glancing at the photos quickly after my parents had their fill of them.
 I saw my mother give me a heavy gaze, searching for hidden meaning.

 Two months later, on my 20th birthday, I received a phone call.
 A quick check of the caller ID showed Joanne’s number.
 Immediately, I envisioned Joanne, her light-brown hair disheveled from managing a baby and a house, dialing my number while her daughter slept in a nearby crib.
 A smile appeared on my face as I picked up the phone, thinking how considerate it was for her to call and wish me a happy birthday.

 “Hello?
 Is Danielle there?”
 Joanne’s quiet voice asked.

-“Yes, this is she,” I replied brightly, again warmed by my feelings of entitlement that resurfaced when hearing Joanne’s voice.
+“Yes, this is she,” I replied brightly, my feelings of entitlement again resurfacing and warming me when I heard Joanne’s voice.

 “Oh, Danielle, I was just wondering if you know if you ever had bladder infections as a child.
 Poor Cammi has gotten another one and I really need to know if there’s a family history,” Joanne said quickly.

 My smile disappeared, and an icy feeling began spreading throughout my entire body.
 This call was not about me.
 It had never been about me.
 Suddenly, I felt that I may have been crucial in bringing Joanne to Cammi, and in making Joanne a mother, but I was no longer part of their relationship.
 I felt I existed, not to be thanked and praised, but to be sought out for pertinent information that might benefit Cammi.
 Joanne had not called to wish me a happy birthday.

 But then it dawned on me that Joanne most likely did not even know it was my birthday.
 Her daughter was sick, and she had called hoping I had information that could be useful at the doctor’s office.